Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Challenges and Future Prospects

-\textbf{Multi-CA control.} Even though, few of the works attempt to perform multi-attribute controllable summarization \cite{goyal-etal-2022-hydrasum, narayan-etal-2022-well, zhang2023macsum}, either they are computationally expensive or the performance highly depends on the quality of the prompts (can be keywords, entities, structure, etc,.)\\ \textbf{Fixed Length Beam Search.} Majority of the CTS systems generate the most likelihood sequences with a fixed length beam search, which subdues their capability of generating a diverse set of summaries \cite{ippolito2019comparison}.
-The current systems ignore the content-level diversity and rather focus on generating summaries differing in either punctuations or word forms with the same word roots.
-For generating diverse outputs, many extensions to beam search such as Noisy Parallel Approximate Decoding \cite{cho2016noisy}, Top-g Capping \cite{li2016mutual,li2016simple}, iterative and clustering beam search \cite{kulikov-etal-2019-importance, tam2020cluster} have been proposed. \\ \textbf{Reproducibility.} In the detailed analysis outlined in Table~\ref{tab:checklist}, we note that 35\% of research studies do not share their code publicly.
+\textbf{Reproducibility.} In the detailed analysis outlined in Table~\ref{tab:checklist}, we note that 35\% of research studies do not share their code publicly.
 Furthermore, 25\% of the papers did not carry out any human evaluation, and among the remaining studies, 79\% did not conduct Inter Annotator Agreement (IAA) assessments.
 The lack of reproducibility \cite{ito-etal-2023-challenges,gao-etal-2023-reproduction,iskender-etal-2021-reliability} measures hinders the scientific community's ability to validate and build upon existing work.
 On the other hand, the human study component should be a must for a text summarization evaluation scheme, otherwise, we are potentially overlooking essential aspects of real-world applicability. \\ \textbf{Standing on the shoulders of LLMs.} The rise and success of large language models (LLMs) have opened up unparalleled possibilities for leveraging their capabilities across diverse stages of the Natural Language Processing (NLP) pipeline.
-In the context of CTS, LLMs can be fine-tuned to grasp context-specific nuances pertaining to CAs without the need for a dedicated training set.
-Additionally, when it comes to evaluating CTS models, LLMs can serve as effective substitutes for human experts or judges (similar to \cite{liu2303g}), offering a streamlined and efficient method for assessing performance.
+In the context of CTS, LLMs can be fine-tuned to grasp context-specific nuances about CAs without the need for a dedicated training set.
+Additionally, when it comes to evaluating CTS models, LLMs can serve as effective substitutes for human experts or judges (similar to \citet{liu2303g}), offering an efficient method for assessing performance.